Mark Liang

 - Defending consumer electronics company in lawsuit relating to virtuality reality viewers.
 (N.D.
 Tex.)

-- Defending consumer electronics company in lawsuits relating to flash memory, electronics, and circuits.
+- Defended consumer electronics company in lawsuit relating to RF circuits and power amplifiers.
 (W.D.
-Tex.; USPTO.)
+Tex.; USPTO)

-- Defending an Internet software company in a patent case relating to APIs for navigation software.
+- Defended an Internet software company in a patent case relating to APIs for navigation software.
 (S.D.
 Cal.; W.D.
 Tex.)

 - Defended consumer electronics and software company in a ten-patent case spanning multiple technologies, including navigation.
 (E.D.
 Tex.)